Samwelrangili/Portfolio/README.md

 ## MY PORTFOLIO
-This is a personal website tha explains more about an individual.
+This is a personal website that explains more about me.
 ## Autor's name
 Samwel Rangili.
 ## Contributors